🇦🇺 Australia

 Frequently Asked Questions

-Can I do a TSS 482 visa and then transition to a permanent 186 visa?+
+Can I transition from a 482 visa to a 186 permanent visa with the same employer?+

-Are you an Electronic Engineering Technician seeking employer sponsorship to migrate to Australia?
+Are you an Electronic Engineering Technician considering a move to Australia?

 Book Free Assessment →